-For the example of the 25 kVA transformer, the primary winding can handle 3.47 amperes and the secondary winding to the home or farm can handle 104 amperes.
+For the previous example of the 25 kVA transformer, the primary winding full-load current was 52 amperes when the secondary winding is delivering 104 amperes to the load.
 These are continuous current ratings.
 The windings can handle this much current indefinitely.
-Utility transformers are designed to deliver current at much higher levels for short periods of time without damaging the windings.
-The current for each winding is found as followings:
+Utility transformers are designed to deliver overload current at higher levels for short periods of time without damaging the windings.